eclare108213/CICE/doc/source/developer_guide/dg_other.rst

 or a subset of the sea ice fraction such as a thickness category or the ponded area.
 These distinctions must also be considered for time averaging.

+The following formulas ignore subtleties such as thermodynamic fluxes being computed on the initial ice area, which then changes due to frazil ice formation, lateral melting and transport.
+The ice area used for averaging should be carefully considered in light of the model timestepping.
+Edge cases such as the complete disappearance or new appearance of ice cause issues with the averaging.
+To address these cases, we could consider interpolating all quantities to the middle of the timestep, but that is not currently done.

 Ice area
 ~~~~~~~~~~~~~~~~~